18 Best Cameras for YouTube – From Beginner to Pro

 The best, most versatile camera for all types of content.
 A great selection of expensive lenses and advanced features videographers need.

-The GoPro 11 is the best vlogging camera.
-Small, light, easy to use with a wide-angle look, 4k video, stabilized, and good audio.
+The Osmo Action 4 is the best vlogging camera.
+Small, light, easy to use with a wide-angle look, 4k video, stabilized, and great audio.

 #3 Sony ZV-E10